How does a gas heater work?

 Vented gas heaters are designed to be installed with a flue or chimney, allowing for the safe venting of combustion gases to the outside.
 These heaters are commonly used in homes and commercial buildings and are known for their efficiency and effectiveness.

-READ MORE How to install a gas heater?
+READ MORE What is the lifespan of a typical gas heater?

 One of the advantages of vented gas heaters is their ability to provide consistent and controlled heat.
 They also help maintain indoor air quality by expelling combustion gases.
 Notwithstanding, installation can be more complex and costly compared to other types of gas heaters.